nestordemeure/nestordemeure.github.io/content/likes/movies/_index.md

 images:
 ---

-Most of my reviews are biased toward positivity.
+While most of the [things I like and other reviews](/likes/) section is biased toward positivity, movies are the one exception.
-The one exeption might be movie reviews, I am less picky in the movies I watch so end end up with a wider spectrum of positions.
+I am less pick about the movie I watch and, as a result, end up with a wider spectrum of feelings about my watching experience.